pheelee/docker-haproxy/README.md

 ## Portal

 This container can generate a simple portal (frontend) for all its proxied applications (using PORTAL labels).
-To enable this feature you have to set the environment variable `ENABLE_PORTAL` to `true`
+To enable this feature you have to set the environment variable `PORTAL_URL` to a domain e.g portal.example.org

 additionally you can customize the portal through the following variables

 * `PORTAL_TITLE` : the heading title of the portal (default "The Portal")

+### Entries

 To have a container appear in portal set the following labels on it: